 Generations of Niagara County families have been heading to this 100-year-old market to gather fresh fruit, vegetables and fresh florals.
 Come hungry — there are baked goods aplenty, as well as booths offering samples of delicacies like fresh basil pesto and garlicky bruschetta.

-Expect pour-over coffee, kombucha vinegars, vegan energy bars and even locally distilled gin — as well as the usual suspects — at this Academy Park gathering.
-Yogis will want to check the Facebook page before hitting the market, as $5 community yoga classes are frequently on the docket.
+Expect freshly-brewed coffee and tea, artisanal seasonings, gourmet dog treats, and even locally distilled gin — as well as the usual suspects — at this Academy Park gathering.
+Yogis will want to check the Facebook page before hitting the market, as community yoga classes are frequently on the docket.

 Now that you know where to go, get the most out of your farmer’s market outing with these five simple tips: